Publication Date: September 23, 2022

 Climate change and climate denial have remained largely off the radar in literacy and social studies education.
 This book addresses that gap with the design of the Climate Denial Inquiry Model (CDIM) and clear examples of how educators and students can confront two forms of climate denial: science denial and action denial.
 The CDIM highlights how critical literacies specifically designed for climate denial texts can be used alongside eco-civic practices of deliberation, reflexivity, and counter-narration to help students discern corporate, financial, and politically motivated roots of climate denial and to better understand efforts to misinform the American public, sow doubt and distrust of basic scientific knowledge, and erode support for evidence-based policymaking and collective civic action.
 With an emphasis on inquiry-based teaching and learning, the book also charts a path from destructive stories-we-live-by that are steeped in climate denial (humans are separate from nature, the primary goal of society is economic growth without limits, nature is a resource to be used and exploited) to ecojustice stories-To-live by that invite teachers and students to consider more just and sustainable futures.

-James S. Damico is a professor of literacy, culture, and language education at Indiana University, Bloomington and former elementary and middle school teacher from New Jersey.
-Mark C. Baildon is an associate professor in foundations of education at the United Arab Emirates University and former middle and high school social studies teacher in schools around the world (United States, Israel, Singapore, Saudi Arabia, Taiwan).
+James S. Damico is a professor of literacy, culture, and language education at Indiana University, Bloomington and a former elementary and middle school teacher from New Jersey.
+Mark C. Baildon is an associate professor in foundations of education at the United Arab Emirates University and a former middle and high school social studies teacher in schools around the world (United States, Israel, Singapore, Saudi Arabia, and Taiwan).

 “Fascinating!
 Instead of ignoring climate denial in the hope that it will go away, the authors grapple with it directly in the hope that it will provide a way for young minds to understand the power dynamics at work in our society.”